unterstein/microservices-logging-talk/README.md

 # Agenda

 - Motivation
-- The Elastic Stack
+- The Elastic stack
-- Cloud Solutions
+- Cloud solutions
-- Introduce Stack
+- Introduce stack
-- Do some logging
+- Do some tricks
+- Dashboards